amirhosseinalikhah/Test/TrustNote-TR-2018-01.md

 <p>This package is forked from other projects and developed to create a C/C++ Node.js Addon.
 The difference is JavaScript packages are slower as JavaScript is a high level programming language.
 The main platform in TrustNote is Node.js; therefor to have the best performance while using the basis platform, it will be required to create a C/C++ Addon.
 Consequently, a JavaScript code will be used as the interface and the calculation will be done in C/C++ core which this favors the performance.
 The performance of the same functions with the same input in this package will be presented.</p>

-<b>Same as previous section the test is to create hash using Blake2b and Blake2s with the digest length of 512 and 256 respectively.
-A JavaScript code is created to test the performance of the package which is available at Appendix C: Blake2b-C/C++ Node.js-Addon-test.</b>
+<p>Same as previous section the test is to create hash using Blake2b and Blake2s with the digest length of 512 and 256 respectively.
+A JavaScript code is created to test the performance of the package which is available at Appendix C: Blake2b-C/C++ Node.js-Addon-test.</p>

 <p>The result of hashing “<b>abc</b>” as the input string presented below:</p>